ShobaS/Daily-Log/log.md

 Day 62:
 Tried to understand a friend's code.
 Having an idea on how to split the components and work on it.

+Day 63:
+Tried to understand axios and about promises.
+But didn't understand it clearly and having a lot of confusions.
+Need to spend more time on it.
+Also going to try drum machine in fcc.